 - SEO & rankings – The more shares you have, the better rankings in search engines

 - Shares – It helps you find out what your audience likes to read and share

 - Revenue - A bigger audience and higher rankings will result in increased sales

-While there have been case studies on when the best time to post on all of the major social networks, I’m not talking about squeezing every last single social share.
+While there have been social media case studies on when the best time to post on all of the major social networks, I’m not talking about squeezing every last single social share.

 Based on experience, I have outlined 12 proven hacks that work.

-In this article, I’ll be sharing with you 8 of them.
-The next time you publish a piece of content, use these social media hacks.
+In this article, I'll be sharing 8 of them with you.
+The next time you publish a piece of content, use these social media hacks to boost social shares.

 8 social media hacks to get more social shares

 1. Focus on where your target audience is

 It’s easy to get caught up in the next big social network but the true winners of social media marketing are brands that are active on the same platform as their customers.
 This is the foundation to social media marketing success.